Alex313031/gn-xp/docs/reference.md

   gn ls out/Debug "//base/*" --as=output | xargs ninja -C out/Debug
       Builds all targets in //base and all subdirectories.

-  gn ls out/Debug //base --all-toolchains
-      Lists all variants of the target //base:base (it may be referenced in multiple toolchains).
 ```
 ### <a name="cmd_meta"></a>**gn meta**